signalfx/integrations/couchbase/README.md

 ![Node overview](././img/node.png)

 *This node is lightly loaded.
-To compare its activity to other nodes in this cluster, use the Couchbase Nodes dashboard above.*
+To compare its activity to other nodes in this cluster, we'd use the Couchbase Nodes dashboard above.*

-You can check node cache performance using a graph that shows the number of gets per second in yellow, overlaid on the number of cache hits in blue.
-The ratio between gets and cache hits is computed as "hit ratio" and shown as a dotted line.
+We can check the node's cache performance using a graph that shows the number of gets per second in yellow, overlaid on the number of cache hits in blue.
+The ratio between gets and cache hits is computed as "hit ratio" and is shown as a dotted line.
 When every get request results in a cache hit, the graph is green and the dotted line remains high.
 When there are fewer cache hits than gets, the graph shows yellow areas and the dotted line drops.

 ![Gets and hits](././img/node_gets_and_hits.png)